-Salary increases 3.00% plus step-rate increases for members 3.50% plus step-rate increases for members for Males and Females, both projected at Scale AA from the year 2016.
-Males rates multiplied by 100% for non-educators year 2016.
-Males rates multiplied by 125% and female rates and 92% for educators.
-Female rates multiplied by 111% for are multiplied by 111%.
+Tables for Males and Females, both projected at Scale AA from the year 2016.
+Male rates are multiplied by 100% for non-educators and 92% for educators.
+Female rates multiplied by 111% for members with less than 15 years of service multiplied by 125% and female rates are multiplied by 111%.